priyadarshini005/kube-pal/README.md

 OUTPUT RULES (STRICT):
 - If the command is LOW or NO RISK:
-  → Output ONLY the kubectl command
+  → Outputs ONLY the kubectl command
 - If the command is MEDIUM or HIGH RISK:
-  → Output the kubectl command
+  → Outputs the kubectl command
-  → Then output a single warning line starting with:
+  → Then outputs a single warning line starting with:
     "⚠️ WARNING:"

 GENERAL RULES:
-- Do NOT explain the command
+- Does NOT explain the command
-- Do NOT use markdown or backticks
+- Does NOT use markdown or backticks
-- Do NOT execute anything
+- Does NOT execute anything
-- Output utmost one kubectl command (as part of v1)
+- Outputs utmost one kubectl command (as part of v1)
-- If the request is ambiguous, ask a clarification question instead
+- If the request is ambiguous, asks a clarification question instead

 RISK GUIDELINES (internal reasoning):
 - LOW: get, describe, logs, top